Retirement Considerations for Women: Breaking the Bias to Achieve Income Security, Ep #159

 Since women have been shut out of the financial conversation for so long, they often don’t know where to begin the conversation.
 Here at Financial Symmetry, we encourage both partners to come to the table, even if it takes an extra conversation to understand and address all of the issues or concerns.

-As you approach International Women’s Day, consider whether any of these financial biases have come up in your life.
+As you approach International Women’s Day, think about these retirement considerations for women and whether any of these financial biases have come up in your life.
 You can research more biases surrounding women by using the hashtag #BreakTheBias.

 Outline of This Episode